-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosanically Measures in 2009.

-This treatment applies to the irradiation of fruits and vegetables at 100 Gy minimum absorbed dose to prevent the emergence of adults of Bactrocera jarvisi at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetables at 100 by minimum, by abed dose to prevent the emergence of adults of Bactrocera jarvisi at the stated efficacy.
+This tentum should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of the attenua systosanitary measure).

-Name of treatment Irradiation treatment for Bactrocera jarvisi Active ingredient N/A Treatment type Irradiation Target pest Bactrocera jarvisi (Tryon) (Diptera: Tephritidae) Target regulated articles All fruits and vegetables that are hosts of Bactrocera jarvisi .
-Treatment schedule Minimum absorbed dose of 100 Gy to prevent the emergence of adults of Bactrocera jarvisi .
-Efficacy and confidence level of the treatment is ED {99,9981} at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
-This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.
+Name of treatment Irradiation treatment for actrocera jarv Active ingredient N/A Treatment type Irradiation Target pest Bactrocera jarvisi (T. on) (Dipoeta.
+1 ephritidae) Target regulated articles All fruits 1 vegetable that are hosts of Bactrocera jarvisi .
+Treatment schedule Mire aum absorbed at \$100 Gy to prevent the emergence of adults of Bactrocera jarvisi .
+Cficacy and confidence level of the treatment is ED 99,9981 at the 95% confidence level.
+Treatment should be applied in accordance with the requirements of ISPM No. 18 ( Guidelines for the last arradiation as a phytosanitary measure ).
+This madiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
-There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.
+There is no obligation for a contracting party to approve, register or adopt the treatments for use in its